Telluride Association

 Learn more about TASS here.

-• Mike Yarrow Adventurous Education Award - up to $3,000 awarded to support is a non-paying, public service activity during the summer that is outside of an academic institution and clearly reflects Mike Yarrow's interests in peace and service to humanity.
+Mike Yarrow Adventurous Education Award - Up to $5,500 awarded to a Telluride Associate who will undertake a non-paying, public service activity during the summer that is outside of an academic institution and clearly reflects Mike Yarrow's interests in peace and service to humanity.

-Mansfield-Wefald Senior Thesis Prize - $500 awarded for the best scholarly thesis written by a Telluride associate who will have completed his or her final year of undergraduate education in the 2013-14 academic year.
+Mansfield-Wefald Memorial Prize - $1,500 awarded for the best scholarly thesis written by a Telluride Associate who will have completed his or her final year of undergraduate education in the preceding academic year.

 We define diversity as including, but not limited to, individual and group differences based on age, gender, gender identity and/or expression, sexual orientation, race, ethnicity, nationality, ability, religion, political ideology, socio-economic status, and intellectual and academic interests.